 As it turns out, this wasn’t just any bilingual obelisk.
 Recognizing the names of Ptolemy V and Cleopatra in Greek as well as two cartouches indicating proper names among the hieroglyphs, Bankes contacted Thomas Young, an English scholar who had deciphered the cartouche of Ptolemy from the Rosetta Stone.
 Deducing that the other was that of Cleopatra, Young made a huge breakthrough, adding the letters “A” and “R” to the hieroglyphic alphabet and identifying determiners for female queens, goddesses and princesses.
 Still, the full puzzle of the Rosetta Stone remained unsolved.

-Bankes’ trip to the Temple of Abydos and Abu Simbel in 1819 would connect the dots.
+Bankes’ trip to the Temple of Abydos and Abu Simbel in 1819 would fill in the gaps.
 Bankes had visited the temples in 1815, but found them covered in sand and vowed to return with a team some years later to investigate the site.
 Today visited by millions, the Temple of Abydos was then a remote destination, requiring Bankes’ team to transfer ships and traverse the desert.
 After clearing sand from the temple, Bankes made a remarkable discovery.
 The walls were filled with inscriptions, comprising the longest list of pharaohs ever discovered in near perfect condition.
-Naming it the Hall of the Ancients, his team began copying the inscriptions.
-Bankes immediately sent a copy of the kings list to Young, who was able to decipher more names of pharaohs and extend the alphabet.
+Naming it the Hall of the Ancients, he and his team began copying the king list.
+Bankes immediately sent a copy to Young, who was able to decipher more names of pharaohs and extend the alphabet.

 At this time, Champollion had entered the race to decipher hieroglyphics.
 Only nine years old when the Rosetta Stone was discovered, Champollion was a prodigy of languages whom Joseph Courier, one of Napoleon’s savants, sought out.
 Both Courier and Young shared their findings with the Champollion.
-Yet, the friendship between Champollion and Jean-Nicolas Huyot would prove to be the missing puzzle piece.
+Yet, the friendship between Champollion and Jean-Nicolas Huyot, architect of the Arc de Triomphe, would prove to be the missing puzzle piece.

 Huyot was a member of the team Bankes hired to copy inscriptions at Abu Simbel and other sites, and he brought his drawings with him when visiting Champollion in the early 1820s.
 Huyot first showed Champollion a cartouche from Abu Simbel.
 From it, Champollion deciphered the letter “M” and connected the symbols to King Ramses, known from classical sources.
 With this new letter, he deduced that a second cartouche belonged to the King Tothmosis.
 Saying “Tothmosis” aloud, he had an epiphany: the Ancient Egyptian “MSS” resembled the Coptic Egyptian word for birth, mise.
 The names didn’t just have phonetic values, he realized, but spelled out words with meaning.
 Overwhelmed with emotion, he rushed to his brother’s house and fainted.
 Five days of bedrest later, the scholar read aloud all of the words he had deduced from the Rosetta Stone, listening for Coptic matches.